Carl Samuelson (swim coach): Springfield College

 After graduating Middletown High, he attended Springfield College, under Head Coach Charles E. Silvia.
-Silvia believed in bringing out the best in each swimmer, but was skilled at reducing stress at meets.
+Silvia believed in bringing out the best in each swimmer but was skilled at reducing stress at meets.
 At Springfield, Samuelson was a swimmer all four years, and received a B.S. in Physical Education.
 While excelling as a sprinter at Springfield, he helped the team win two New England Inter-scholastic League Team Championships.

 Though he was originally in the Class of 1956, Samuelson spent two years in the Military which delayed his graduation from Springfield.
 After graduating in 1957, he also taught Physical Education in addition to coaching, and worked closely with Charles Silvia, who was both his swim coach, and his mentor as a new instructor at Springfield.

 He remained at Springfield to earn a master's degree in Physical Education and coached their Freshman Swimming Team from 1957 to 1966, which aligned with his own professional goals.
 One of Samuelson's most outstanding coaching successors at Springfield was Coach Peter Avdoulos, who coached diving at Springfield from around 1985–2024, leading the team to several national championships.
 Samuelson learned a great deal about coaching while assistant coaching under Hall of Fame Head Coach Charles Silvia.
 Samuelson also assisted with the Varsity team at Springfield during this period.
 While obtaining his master's degree, he also coached Suffield Academy in the 1956–57 year.
 His 1964–65 Springfield freshman team were the first to ever beat the Harvard freshmen.

 Coaching Williams

-Later the coach of Wesleyan University, Hugh McCurdy, called Samuelson to ask him if he would like his name put in contention for the position of Head Swimming Coach at Williams College, as their current coach Bob Muir was retiring.
+Later the coach of Wesleyan University, Hugh McCurdy, called Samuelson to ask him if he would like his name put in contention for the position of Head Swimming Coach at Williams College, as their current coach Bob Muir, a future International Swimming Hall of Fame inductee, was retiring.
+Muir had built a strong team at Williams while coaching from 1936-1966, where he established a record of 185-44-4.
+With an impressive series of wins, twenty-seven of his teams never lost a regular season dual meet, and under Muir the Williams Swim team won the New England Championships seventeen times.
 Familiar with Bob Muir and the Williams College swimming program, Samuelson agreed to become a candidate for the coaching job.

 After a strong interview at Williams College, Samuelson was offered the position of Head swimming coach in the Spring of 1966, and he began coaching in the 1966–7 season.
-In 1970 Williams became a coed University, and Samuelson, as a Swim coach and the Director of Physical Education helped the school transition to a fully coeducational institution.
+In 1970, Williams became a coed University, and Samuelson, as a Swim coach and the Director of Physical Education helped the school transition to a fully coeducational institution.
 He coached the women's teams as well as the men's and their performances were equally outstanding.